Learn-Together-Pro/ComputerScience/dbms/concepts.md

 - DCL: GRANT, REVOKE
 - TCL: COMMIT, ROLLBACK, SAVEPOINT, SET TRANSACTION

+## Window Functions ~ Analytical Functions

+Perform a calculation across a set of table rows that are somehow related to the current row.
+Unlike aggregate functions, which return a single result for a group of rows, analytical functions can return multiple results — one for each row in the partition of the query result set.

 ## Clustered Index / Non-Clustered Index

 A **clustered index** determines the physical order of data in a table.
 It sorts and stores the data rows of the table based on the indexed columns.
 Each table can have only one clustered index because the data rows themselves can be sorted in only one order.
 The primary key of a table is often a clustered index.